 We Fly Economy more than anything else and have even flown Budget (jet2) transatlantic.
 We are good at suffering the basics for a few hours in order to get to the dream destinations affordably.
 And in short Virgin’s Economy offering is one of the best ways to cross the Atlantic on a budget.

 We Booked this flight as part of a hotel deal and we got a bit of a steal at 9 nights for £620 including hire car.
 Booking on the Virgin website really couldn’t be simpler and we like the fact Virgin are still throwing most things in with the base price.
 There are not many add-ons to purchase like Budget operators.
 The exception is the seat selection.
 This is charged extra or you can choose for free 24hrs before the flight (48hrs for flying club members).

-As there is just the two of us we find the 48hrwindow normally gets us decent seats next to each other so we don’t pay to book seats.
+As there are just the two of us we find the 48hrwindow normally gets us decent seats next to each other so we don’t pay to book seats.
 We do book seats as soon as the free window opens though.
 We are always amazed at hearing passengers whining how they have been split up despite leaving it to check-in and arriving late!

 On this occasion we were lucky there were seats available in the Bubble so we booked them straight away.

 Virgin’s 747 Configuration provides a number of economy seats up in the upper deck or “The Bubble” as it has been dubbed.
 While the service remains the same sitting in the upstairs section has several perks and bonus’s not enjoyed by the rest of the Economy class.

 You will need to pre-book your seats to secure economy current rates are £30 each way per person. and £60 for an Extra-legroom seat.
 While these prices are very high to choose your seat in the main cabin it’s a steal to get yourself sat up in the bubble.